robertv8712/Windows-IT-Lab/README.md

 ## Acknowledgements

-This project was created as part of my personal IT portfolio to develop practical Windows administration skills and prepare for entry-level IT Support and Help Desk positions.
+This project was completed to strengthen my practical Windows administration skills while building a portfolio that demonstrates my preparation for entry-level IT Support and Help Desk roles.

 ---